 Clinical anesthetists are a critical part of the patient care team at UW Health.
 Each year up to 48 anesthesia assistant students from around the country rotate with our department.
-We also have a partnership with the Medical College of Wisconsin for two students per class which allows them to do their entire clinical training at the UW School of Medicine and Public Health.
-We also offer additional rotational opportunities for up to three additional students each month.
+We also have a partnership with the Medical College of Wisconsin for two students per class which allows them to do their entire clinical training at the UW.
+Additional rotational opportunities for up to three students are also available each month.

-We are in the process of initializing a new program that will provide a general rotation to senior-student registered nurse anesthetists (SRNAs) to expand their anesthesia experiences with a variety of cases and help encourage autonomy.
-The program's inaugural SRNA students will hail from the Mayo Clinic Health System-Franciscan Healthcare.
+We offer a new program providing a rotation to senior-student registered nurse anesthetists (SRNAs) to expand their anesthesia experiences with a variety of cases and help encourage autonomy.
+The program's inaugural SRNA students hailed from the Mayo Clinic Health System-Franciscan Healthcare.

 Other educational opportunities include simulation activities and continuing education for clinical anesthetists.
-The current design of our simulation program focuses on skill development, including central line placement, ultrasound-guided IVs and arterial liens, regional anesthesia, and scenario-based cases.
+The current design of our simulation program focuses on skill development, including central line placement, ultrasound-guided IVs and arterial lines, regional anesthesia, and scenario-based cases.